ollienunn/PasswordChecker-Assessment-/README.md

 1. **Prerequisites**:
    - Python 3.13.2 installed on your system.
-   - Pip is also required for the text effects
+   - You need to download GooeyPie, instructions are
+        - Open the command prompt
+        - Paste the following, pip install gooeypie
+        - Wait for it to download
-   - Ensure the following files are downloaded aswell as having them in the same folder to run the quiz:
+   - Ensure all the files are downloaded aswell as having them in the same folder to run the quiz:
-     - `Main.py` (this file)
+     - `app.py` (this file)
-     - `Questions.py` (contains the questions dictionary)
-     - `Other_effect.py` (contains the `beam` effect)
+     - `10000-passwords.txt` (contains lots of common passwords)
-     - `Rain_Effect.py` (contains the `decrypt` effect)
+     - `passwords_10k.txt` (contains more common passwords)
+     - `Cross.png` (Visual indicator about password strength)
+     - `Green_tick.svg.png` (Visual indicator about password strength)

+3. **What to do**:
+   - Enter your password in the text box.
-     - `leaderboard` (contains the leaderboard)
+   - Click the check password button.

-3. **Follow the Instructions**:
-   - Choose a category.
-   - Answer the questions.
+   - Read the feedback.
-   - Use hints if needed (Only for the "Other" category).
-   - Check your score and leaderboard status at the end.
+   - Adapt your password until you are happy with it's security and strength.

 ---